Lathan McKay: Evel Archaeology

 Long enamored with his own father's and Evel Knievel's “live your dreams“ philosophy, McKay began his collection of Evel Knievel memorabilia in early 2012.
 After months of research and lengthy negotiation, he acquired his first set of Knievel's 1974 jump leathers and a performance helmet.
 Soon after, he traveled to Knievel's hometown of Butte, Montana for the annual Evel Knievel Days celebration.
 Forming connections with Knievel family, crew and fans.
 During a 2014 interview, McKay noted that none of Knievel's memorabilia was at the celebrations and that Knievel's ramps were left to rot in fields.
 This helped motivate him and his team.

 With partnerships from the Knievel family, McKay, Robby Hull and Marilyn Stemp set out to resurrect Evel Knievel Enterprises.
 Thus began a worldwide hunt for Knievel memorabilia, which McKay termed "Evel Archaeology."
 By 2015, he owned the largest Evel Knievel collection ever assembled.
 He has exhibited the collection throughout the United States consistently since it was first displayed in 2013.
 It includes six jump bikes; X-rays of Evel's broken bones Knievel's performance leathers; and most iconic helmets, wardrobe, and personal effects.

 After it was featured on the television series American Trucker, McKay purchased the truck Big Red with the assistance of Robb Mariani.
 The Mack truck Knievel used as living quarters and bike and ramp hauler and was badly weather-damaged.
 McKay, Mike Patterson, and his team of restoration experts at Historic Harley-Davidson in Topeka, Kansas, refurbished Big Red.
 A bolt-by-bolt restoration which took 22 months, 96 people and over $300,000.00 The truck's interior and exterior were restored to its exact condition in the 70s when Knievel, at the height of his popularity, travelled in it.

-It was debuted and led the yearly parade at Evel Knievel Days in Butte in 2015.
+It debuted and led the yearly parade at Evel Knievel Days in Butte in 2015.
 Driven by Mike Draper, who began driving for Knievel in the early 1970s, Big Red was displayed on tour at events throughout the United States with the support of Mack Trucks.
 The tour schedule included Evel Knievel days, Sturgis, Hollywood, Texas Motor Speedway and the Great American Trucking Show.
 It was the star attraction at the premiere of the documentary Being Evel.
 Big Red is to be permanently housed at the Evel Knievel Museum, which opened in Topeka, Kansas in July 2017.
 McKay refers to it as the "mothership" of his collection.

-McKay was also a co-producer and rare film & photo archivist for the Emmy nominated documentary Being Evel with producers Johnny Knoxville and George Hamilton.
+McKay was also a co-producer and rare film and photo archivist for the Emmy nominated documentary Being Evel with producers Johnny Knoxville and George Hamilton.
 He appeared in Derik Murray's documentary I Am Evel Knievel, with Matthew McConaughey, for which he was also a co-producer/archivist, and executive produced the Leo Award-winning feature-length documentary Chasing Evel: The Life of Robbie Knievel, which premiered at the Big Sky Documentary Film Festival and Nashville Film Festival in 2017.
 It was released worldwide in 2018.